Repaidd/tetris/README.md

 # Tetris
-Tetris made in python using pygame!
+Tetris made in python using pygame! (make sure to have pygame installed)

 use the z and up keys to spin the blocks